NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 If we took the same plain encoding approach as UTF-32 there would 4 bytes one next to the other, but nothing to indicate this is a whole one character.
 How do we know if this isn't 4 characters each one taking 1 byte?
 Or 2 characters of 2 bytes?
 Let's say we want to index the third character in a string.
 How would we do that?

-We need to to define a more complex structure when working with variable-width encoding.
+We need to define a more complex structure when working with variable-width encoding.
 An ideal encoding format will make it possible to identify where a character starts and where it ends in a string.

 A document with UTF-8 encoding will have every byte either be a *leading byte*, which indicates the start of a character as well as how many bytes follow it; or a *continuation byte*, which is used to help indexing and to detect if the sequence is valid UTF-8.